go-addrs/addrs/README.md

 `Table`s are immutable and `Table_`s are mutable.
 One can be efficiently obtained a fixed table by calling `.Table()` on a `Table_` and vice-versa.

-`ITable` is equivalent but does not require generics.
+`TableX` is equivalent but does not require generics.
 If you do not have at least Go version `1.18`, you can use this type to map to `interface{}`es instead.
 Arbitrary value types can still be stored but it is up to you to dynamically cast them to the type you want.
+This should be considered deprecated and will not appear in a 2.0 version of the library.

 At first glance, `Table` may seem similar but more restrictive than Go's `map`.
 Afterall, a `Prefix` can be used as a `map` key so why is it necessary?